slisovski/predictingMigration_EAAF/README.md

-# predictingMigration_EAAF
-Model codel: Predicting resilience of migratory birds to environmental change
+## Model codel: Predicting resilience of migratory birds to environmental change